AriFordsham/GHCWiki/status/ghc-7.8.md

 - The Applicative-Monad warnings would preferably be integrated, see [\#8004](https://gitlab.haskell.org//ghc/ghc/issues/8004).
 David Luposchainsky is driving this.
 (Current status: Warnings implemented, GHC compiles AMP-warning-free.
 What's left to do is getting the testsuite up to date with this.
 13th is a very generous estimate.) **Austin is doing this as we speak**.

+- [Newtype wrappers](newtype-wrappers), by Joachim Breitner. **This will go in soon, but not really be advertised as a stable feature**.

 ## Features that will definitely not make it

-- [Newtype wrappers](newtype-wrappers), by Joachim Breitner.
-This will not be ready for 7.8.

 - [Overloaded record fields](records/overloaded-record-fields/plan), by Adam Gundry (GSOC).
 Not sure if this will be done.